 The results of the annual maintenance inspection and all sample testing should be recorded and should be kept with the property for the lifetime of the development.

 Filters should be changed on a 3 monthly basis.

-The First Flush diverter will be inspected, flushed out and fully cleaned out every 3 months.
+The First flush diverter should be regularly maintained and inspected at least every 3 months to avoid contamination of the system

 Contingency measures for system issues.